Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Introduction

+} \IEEEPARstart{D}{eep} learning (DL) has become an integral tool in many applications in domains such as finance \cite{shi2022}, healthcare \cite{nguyen2020preoperative, polat2024}, and computer vision \cite{krizhevsky2012imagenet, nguyen2021balanced}.
+However, the full potential of DL models in such domains is hindered by inherent limitations.
+Specifically, DL models assume that data samples are independent and identically distributed (\textit{i.i.d}), yet natural datasets frequently violate this assumption.
+Subsets of samples are correlated due to repeat measures (e.g., multiple samples from the same hospital site, geographic region, or occupation, or through the longitudinal tracking of participants) \cite{connor2008, kozora2008}.
+This correlation causes sample clustering which can yield poor model prediction performance, confounded analyses, and spurious associations.
+Failure to address the clustering can result in unreliable models which do not generalize well to out-of-distribution data \cite{goodfellow2016}.

-} \IEEEPARstart{D}{eep learning} (DL) has become an integral tool in many applications, such as computer vision \cite{krizhevsky2012imagenet, nguyen2021balanced}, finance \cite{shi2022}, and healthcare \cite{nguyen2020preoperative, polat2024}.
-However, its application to real-world datasets reveals inherent limitations, notably in handling clustered samples where measurements are drawn from the same entities.
-This clustering often leads to reduced prediction performance and interpretability, along with biases that disproportionately affect minority groups in areas like finance and healthcare.
-This is especially harmful because 1) an unfair model can produce inaccurate predictions impacting life-altering decisions, 2) unfairness towards a particular group can lead to those individuals receiving poorer care or inadequate access to loans, and 3) an unfair model perpetuates inequities present in society. \cite{navarro2021risk} described fairness issues in machine learning across medical specialties, highlighting the compromises often made for minority groups.
-Despite these inequities, an integrated DL framework handling sample clustering and enhancing fairness has remained unsolved.
-This work introduces a robust fairness-enhancing mixed effects deep learning (MEDL) framework that retains the benefits of a top-performing ARMED approach for mixed effects deep learning \cite{nguyen2023ARMED} that we recently developed, while simultaneously enhancing fairness.
-This MEDL framework enhances prediction accuracy on clustered data, increases model interpretability by separately predicting cluster-invariant FE and cluster-dependent ME, and reduces biases towards subgroups.
+Standard deep learning model training maximizes performance on the majority group within a training set, while sacrificing performance for minority groups \cite{barocas2023}.
+This is especially harmful in domains like finance and healthcare because: 1) an unfair model can produce inaccurate predictions impacting life-altering decisions, 2) unfairness towards a particular group can lead to those individuals receiving poorer care or inadequate access to loans, and 3) an unfair model perpetuates inequities present in society.
+Navarro et al. outlined such fairness issues in healthcare, highlighting the compromises often made for minority groups \cite{navarro2021risk}.
+Despite these inequities, an integrated DL framework handling sample clustering \textit{and} enhancing fairness simultaneously has remained unsolved.
+This work introduces a robust fairness-enhancing mixed effects deep learning (MEDL) framework that yields all of the performance benefits of mixed effects deep learning (e.g., \cite{nguyen2023ARMED}) from addressing clustering, while simultaneously enhancing fairness for mixed and fixed effects predictions.
+This MEDL framework improves prediction accuracy on clustered data, increases model interpretability by separately inferring cluster-invariant fixed effects (FE) and cluster-dependent mixed effects (ME) predictions, and reduces biases against subpopulations.